fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figure>

-For nearest neighbor queries having a single point per leaf node is wildly inefficient though, and you should consider fattening up the leaf nodes to contain more points and have some amount of points in the interior nodes as well.
+For nearest neighbor queries having a single point per leaf node is wildly inefficient though, and you should consider fattening up the leaf nodes to contain more points, and in some cases points in the interior nodes as well.
 These could be efficiently searched by sorting them into linearized octrees.
 More on those in a future module.
-Quite often a node is not much more than 4x32-bits, in which case it is wildly inefficent to have more than 1 pointer per node.
+Quite often a point is not much more than 4x32-bits, in which case it is wildly inefficent to have more than 1 pointer per node.
 You might also end up with a stack overflow if you try to build the octree recursively.
 Last time I tried that in C++ I got a stack overflow at a depth of 1000.
 If you absolutely need a pointer based tree, try to add nodes of interest to a queue instead and just process that queue.
 E.g. you arrive at node X, it